-Kathy Sizemore shares a childhood experience with a break-in that helped create her passion for providing real security for families.
+Kathy Sizemore’s childhood experience with burglary ignited her passion for providing families with real home security.

 Why did I choose to become involved with the family business of security?